-The use of CCTV is increasingly prevalent and frequently necessary to monitor crime, terrorism and antisocial behaviour, as well as other public safety considerations.
+The use of CCTV is increasingly prevalent and frequently necessary to monitor crime, terrorism, and antisocial behaviour, as well as other public safety considerations.
 However, this use should be supported where appropriate by clear signage and (where extensive use is made) a published CCTV policy setting out the extent and purpose of this surveillance.
-Please refer and adhere to the relevant codes (https://www.gov.uk/government/publications/surveillance-camera-code-of-practice and https://ico.org.uk/media/1542/cctv-code-of-practice.pdf) for compliance guidance.
+Please refer and adhere to the relevant government codes and guidance on compliance.